Tayside Orienteers

 Limited parking at the Event Centre.
 W3W full.rests.horses

-Getting there - Come into Perth via the road from Crieff .
-Straight at traffic light at Tescos and straight across roundabout.
-At next T junction turn right onto "Crieff Road" then take the first major turn on the left (Tulloch Terr) .the Community Cetre is on the left
+Getting there - Use the by-pass.
+Come into Perth via the road from Crieff.
+From north take Crieff exit from bypass then at the first traffic light turn left towards Perth.
+At the next major traffic lights carry straight ahead then take the next left into Tulloch Terr.
+From south and west take the Crieff exit and turn right (on A85) at the top of the slip road.
+Go straight at the next traffic lights at Tescos, straight across roundabout then at the next T junction turn right onto "Crieff Road" heading for city centre.
+But then take the first major turn on the left (Tulloch Terr) .the Community Centre is on the left

 Event centre is Tulloch Community Centre, 2 Tulloch Terr